West Ham Power Station

 West Ham Power Station was a coal-fired power station on Bow Creek (the tidal mouth of the River Lea) at Canning Town, in east London.
 It was often referred to informally as Canning Town Power Station.

 History

 The first power station at Canning Town was opened by West Ham Borough Council in 1904, in part to supply the borough's tramways.
 It replaced an earlier station built in 1898 at Abbey Mills.
-The station was extended several times between 1904 and 1930, making West Ham one of the largest municipal electricity suppliers in London.
+At opening the station contained seventeen Babcock & Wilcox boilers six of which had been relocated from Abbey Mills.These supplied steam to 2 x 300kW, 2 x 600 kW, 2 x 1,200 kW and 3 x 500 kW Ferranti engines and dynamo/alternators.
+In 1907 a 1,500 kW Willans steam turbo alternator was added.
+The station was extended several times between 1908 and 1930, making West Ham one of the largest municipal electricity suppliers in London.

 The generating capacity, maximum load, and electricity generated and sold was as follows: